 As the person is swinging back, the upper body stretches up and the lower body stretches down, and the hands stretch.
-When the person reaches the end of the swing back, the as the upper body continues to stretch back, the lower body quickly snaps down to swing to the finish.
+When the person reaches the end of the swing back, the as the upper body continues to stretch back, the legs quickly swing down to swing the upper body to the finish.
 The hands just hold on to the chain.
-The motion of the upper body, the lower body, and the hands allows the person to swing down and up to the finish.
+The motion of the upper body, the legs, and the hands allows the person to swing down and up to the finish.

 Mapping the Golf Swing to a Person on a Swing